Sosiaalisesti rajoittuneet

 Sosiaalisesti rajoittuneet ("The Socially Challenged (ones)") is a Finnish webcomic written by Ossi Mäntylahti and Pekka Piira and drawn by Jukka Piira.

-The comic is about a fictional software company and IT industry in general.
+The comic is about a fictional software company and the IT industry in general.
 The setting is somewhat similar to Dilbert, but the style differs by concentrating more on actual nerd trivia and less on business stereotypes and zany interaction between characters.
 The comic was a pioneer of Finnish webcomics.
-Its site received over 250,000 hits per month in 2007 (in a language with 5.2 million speakers), and has been featured in Ilta-Sanomat, Iltalehti Online and ITviikko.
+Its site received over 250,000 hits per month in 2007 (in a language with 5.2 million speakers) and has been featured in Ilta-Sanomat, Iltalehti Online and ITviikko.
 Frequent visiting of the Sosiaalisesti rajoittuneet web site is regarded as a sign of a nerd behaviour.